Timinator2000/PySkillz/markdowns/90 - making contributions/05 - testing.md

 The user can also print debug output to `sys.stderr`.
 The PySkillz playground uses Tech.io defaults for any debug output.
 It does not create a specific channel, nor is a channel specified when running locally.

-On the next page, we'll explore the details of each of the three files that make up an exercise.

 ************